-Status Specific Progress Due Date In progress Pilot scheme in process at two homes to increase wifi capacity to enable use of tablets.
-February 2020 Complete Additional training to staff on the use of Mosaic September 2019 In progress A number of forms have been revised to ensure when completed inform the Council's Dashboard programme.
-Continue with progress made As required (continuing) In progress Ensure process of uploading of paper documents is embedded practice March 2020 Complete Comprehensive guidance for the completion of September In progress 2019 As required In progress Complete In progress In progress In progress Complete Pilot scheme in process at two homes to increase wifi capacity to enable use of tablets.
-Additional training to staff on the use of Mosaic In progress A number of forms have been revised to ensure when completed inform the Council's Dashboard programme.
-Continue with progress made In progress Ensure process of uploading of paper documents is embedded practice Complete Comprehensive guidance for the completion of Personal Service Plan understood, investigated and responded to as per legal and regulatory requirement.
+Key Actions Status Specific Progress Due Date Review of current recording tools, paper and electronic In progress Pilot scheme in process at two homes to increase wifi capacity to enable use of tablets.
+February 2020 (including quality of completion) Complete Additional training to staff on the use of Mosaic September 2019 Develop a suite of streamlined documents which support safe practice, quality recording and which provide essential quality and compliance data In progress A number of forms have been revised to ensure when completed inform the Council's Dashboard programme.
+Continue with progress made As required (continuing) Develop clear arrangements for recording across paper and electronic systems which minimise duplication In progress Ensure process of uploading of paper documents is embedded practice March 2020 Produce practice guidance and Complete Comprehensive guidance for the completion of September visual workflows which clarify Personal Service Plan 2019 recording responsibilities In progress Further guidance being developed As required understood, investigated and responded to as per legal and regulatory requirement.